ottogroup/schedoscope/README.md

 With Schedoscope,
 * you never have to create schema DDL and migration scripts;
 * you never have to manually determine which data must be deleted and recomputed in face of retroactive changes to logic or data structures;
-* you specify Hive table structures (called "views"), partitioning schemes, storage formats, dependent views, as well as the transformation logic in one file in a concise Scala DSL;
+* you specify Hive table structures (called "views"), partitioning schemes, storage formats, dependent views, as well as transformation logic in one file in a concise Scala DSL;
 * you have a wide range of options for expressing data transformations - from file operations and MapReduce jobs to Pig scripts, Hive queries, and Oozie workflows;
-* you benefit from your Scala IDE's code completion and have less typos hitting you during deployment;
+* you benefit from your Scala's static type system and IDE's code completion to make less typos that hit you late during deployment or runtime;
 * you can easily write tests for your transformation logic and run them quickly;
 * you schedule jobs by expressing the views you need - Schedoscope takes care that all dependencies are computed as well;
 * you achieve a higher utilization of your YARN cluster's resources because job launchers are not YARN applications themselves that consume YARN capactity.

+To achieve these benefits, Schedoscope makes following assumptions:
+* there is enough time and capacity to allow for recomputation of data;
+* .

 ## Getting Started